Rheinberg: History

 The castle was surrounded by a moat and had four towers and two drawbridges.
 The main bridge led to the city, the other to the outbuildings.
-The waiter's shop was also built there in 1573 (Alte Kellnerei) It served as a grainstore for the income of the Amt Rheinberg and was used in the western part as a stables, but initially also as a dwelling of Salentin von Isenburg.
+The bailiff's manor was also built there in 1573 (Alte Kellnerei) It served as a grainstore for the income of the Amt Rheinberg and was used in the western part as a stables, but initially also as a dwelling of Salentin von Isenburg.

 In October 1598, during the siege of Rheinberg by the Spaniards under Francisco de Mendoza, an explosion occurred in the Powder Tower, destroying large parts of the city and castle.
 Only parts of the winery and a tower have been preserved.
 Due to further battles, the Old Winery could not be taken up until 1627.
 It was fundamentally rebuilt.
 The western section was extended to two and a half floors as the apartment of the respective Schultheiß and waiter as well as the Electorate of Cologne officials, increasingly also the fortress governors, and equipped with larger window openings.
 The eastern part was given two floors and was now the armoury.
 Both wings were separated by a massive gable wall.
 At that time, the winery's bleaching groundswere also located on the grounds of the winery.
 Military activities were also pursued on these, so there was training and temporarily soldiers' quarters were also on the square.

-During the Dutch Revolt (1566–1648), Rheinberg became known as the whore of the war since it was captured and retaken so many times by competing belligerents.
+During the Eighty Years' War (1566–1648), Rheinberg became known as the whore of the war since it was captured and retaken so many times by competing belligerents.
 First taken in 1590, then 1597, 1599, 1601, 1606 and finally where Prince Rupert of the Rhine gained his first military experience fighting alongside the Protestant Frederick Henry, Prince of Orange in 1633.

 A century later the Battle of Rheinberg was fought on 12 June 1758, during the Seven Years' War.

 It is the location of a Commonwealth War Graves Commission cemetery, where 3,327 Commonwealth servicemen of the Second World War are buried or commemorated.
 The majority of those now buried in the cemetery were airmen re-interred from German cemeteries after the war.
 The men of the other fighting services buried there mostly lost their lives during the Battle of the Rhineland to the Elbe.